 Certified Richmond Hill operators perform daily chlorine residuals tests and obtain microbiological samples for analysis five days a week.
-Samples are taken primarily from dedicated sampling stations installed strategically throughout the town.
-Operators may use Town buildings (Fire Halls, Libraries, Community Centres, and Municipal Offices).
+Samples are taken primarily from dedicated sampling stations installed strategically throughout the city.
+Operators may use City buildings (Fire Halls, Libraries, Community Centres, and Municipal Offices).
 Commercial establishments are alternative sampling locations.

-Samples taken in 2018
+Samples taken in 2019

-In 2018, staff collected 2336 microbiological samples (1560 Regulatory and 776 Operational) and performed 2701 chlorine residual tests (365 Regulatory and 2336 Operational).
+In 2019, staff collected 2336 microbiological samples (1560 Regulatory and 776 Operational) and performed 2701 chlorine residual tests (365 Regulatory and 2336 Operational).
 Microbiological samples are taken for analysis to the York-Durham Regional Environmental Laboratory in Pickering.
 The Laboratory is accredited for microbiological testing by the Canadian Association for Environmental Analytical Laboratories (CAEAL).

-Richmond Hill staff also took 40 lead samples, 12 trihalomethane (THM), and 12 Haloacetic Acid samples through this reporting period.
+Richmond Hill staff also took 40 lead samples, 12 Trihalomethane (THM), 12 Haloacetic Acid and 2 Nitrosodimethylamine samples through this reporting period.
 THM's are the most commonly occurring group of disinfection by-products resulting from the use of chlorine.
-The four most detected trihalomethanes in drinking water are: chloroform, bromodichloronmethanes, chlorodibromomethane and bromoform.